 IMS although introduced in September 2024, wasn’t incorporated into the GST laws until the 55th GST Council meeting.
 Following extensive deliberation, the GST Council has put forward several crucial modifications at the 55th GST Council meeting, held in December 2024, to strengthen the regulatory framework.

-CGST Section 38 and CGST Rule 60 will be amended to provide a legal framework for generating GSTR-2B based on IMS actions.
+CGST Section 38 and CGST Rule 60 are said to be amended to provide a legal framework for generating GSTR-2B based on IMS actions.
 Moreover, CGST Section 39(1) will also be amended to allow the GSTR-3B filing only after the availability of GSTR-2B on the GST portal.

 To encourage handling of credit notes on IMS, amendments are recommended.
 The Council has suggested revisions to CGST Section 34(2) to introduce explicit provisions regarding input tax credit adjustments by both supplier and buyer.